jqnfxa/AvlTree/lib/googletest/docs/gmock_cook_book.md

 gMock can mock non-virtual functions to be used in Hi-perf dependency injection.

-In this case, instead of sharing a common base class with the real class, your mock class will be *unrelated* to the real class, but contain methods with the same signatures.
+In this case, instead of sharing a common BaseImpl class with the real class, your mock class will be *unrelated* to the real class, but contain methods with the same signatures.
 The syntax for mocking non-virtual methods is the *same* as mocking virtual methods (just don't add `override`):